factory-x-contributions/update-hub/README.md

 ## Deployment view

 ### Static view

 As of now, this service is being build as one docker image.
-This image is hosted on ECS in the AWS CDM Dev account.

-### Dynamic view

-#### Update of the service:
-With every commit, regardless of branch, a new image is being build, stored and deployed.<br>
- * all images are stored in the Github container registry ghcr.io

 ### Configuration file